 Warm and informal, this month-by-month guide to writing memoir is like having an experienced writing coach at your elbow.
 With a year’s worth of thought-provoking, carefully structured writing prompts and essays on craft, Jennifer offers guidance and companionship for the aspiring memoirist, encouraging you to dig deep into the storehouse of your memories to share the wisdom that only life experience can bring.

-Jennifer Browdy, Jana Laiz and Sahra Bateson Brubeck, eds.
+Jennifer Browdy, Jana Laiz & Sahra Bateson Brubeck, Editors.